Fletcher - 30-Year Carpet Expert & Consumer Advocate

 and are willing to do a little legwork to find a qualified carpet installer

 and negotiate a good deal.
-If you are willing to haggle with a few local
+If you are willing to haggle you can get a really

 you have a little ambition, I think you might be able to negotiate as much as

 normal carpet installation charge, especially if you are willing to pay them

 in cash at the end of the day.
 (But always get a

 receipt and insist on at least a full 1-year written warranty) You